TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 * Total videos: 1,088,771 videos
 * Total videos found that match keywords: 59,389 videos
   * Total unprocessed videos: 13,367 videos
-* Total videos found that are processed and marked: 51 videos
+* Total videos found that are processed and marked: 100 videos
-  * Non-Giftcard Robux Giveaways: 36 videos
+  * Information Collection: 55 videos
-  * Information Collection: 13 videos
+  * Non-Giftcard Robux Giveaways: 39 videos
-  * Phishing: 1 video
+  * Other: 3 videos
-  * Other: 1 video
+  * Phishing: 3 videos

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.